-- Location: No sign shall project over a public way, or project more than three feet beyond the frame of a building, or be located in such a position to endanger traffic by interfering with the sight lines from driveways, intersections, along streets or roads, or otherwise present a safety hazard.
+- 1. Location: No sign shall project over a public way, or project more than three feet beyond the frame of a building, or be located in such a position to endanger traffic by interfering with the sight lines from driveways, intersections, along streets or roads, or otherwise present a safety hazard.
 No freestanding sign may be placed closer than thirty (30) feet from the center of a road or as mandated by State law. - 2.
 Size and Materials: The size of the sign shall be based on overall dimensions (including moldings, trim, decorations, etc.) but excluding posts and installation devices.
-Every fixed sign permitted hereunder shall be constructed of durable materials and shall be maintained in good condition and repair at all times. - All signs shall be limited to the following sizes (measured in square feet) by zoning district
+Every fixed sign permitted hereunder shall be constructed of durable materials and shall be maintained in good condition and repair at all times. - i.
+All signs shall be limited to the following sizes (measured in square feet) by zoning district.

-Sign Type Residential Business Residential Rural Co nservation Building Mounted Freestanding (first business) Freestanding Multiple 32 sf 24 sf 8 sf each up to 64 32 sf 24 sf 8 sf each up to 6 Off Premises Temporary/Seasonal Directional 6 sf 4 sf 6 sf 2 sf NA 2 sf
+Sign Type Residential Business Residential Rural Co nservation Building Mounted Freestanding (first business) Freestanding Multiple 32 sf 24 sf 8 sf each up to 64 32 sf 24 sf 8 sf each up to 6 NA NA 4 NA Off Premises Temporary/Seasonal 6 sf 6 sf NA Directional 4 sf 2 sf 2 sf